whoiszyc/IntelliHealer/README.md

 Acknowledgments
 ---------------
-* Based upon work supported by the **U.S. Department of Energy Advanced Grid Modeling Program** under Grant DE-OE0000875.
+Based upon work supported by the **U.S. Department of Energy Advanced Grid Modeling Program** under Grant DE-OE0000875.

-Citing IntelliHealer
+Citing
 ---------------

 If you find this code useful in your research, please consider citing: